-As a continuation of his collegiate music studies, Mesa attended the Keep an Eye Summer Jazz Workshop at the Conservatorium van Amsterdam (Netherlands) in 2016 on full scholarship.
-In 2018, he was invited to attend the Boysie Lowery Living Jazz Residency in Wilmington, DE (USA) and was selected to attend the Siena Jazz International Jazz Workshop (Italy), where he had the opportunity to work with internationally acclaimed artists, including Kenny Werner, Gilad Hekselman, Ben Wendel, Jen Shyu, and Henry Cole.
-Mesa was invited to return to Siena in 2019 on full merit scholarship.
+As a continuation of his collegiate music studies, Mesa attended the Keep an Eye Summer Jazz Workshop at the Conservatorium van Amsterdam (Netherlands) in 2016 on full scholarship and was invited to attend the Boysie Lowery Living Jazz Residency in Wilmington, DE (USA) in 2018.
+Mesa was selected to attend the Siena Jazz International Jazz Workshop (Italy) in 2018 and invited to return on a merit scholarship in 2019, where he had the opportunity to study from and perform alongside internationally acclaimed artists, including Kenny Werner, Ambrose Akinmusire, Theo Bleckmann, Gilad Hekselman, Matt Mitchell, Ben Wendel, Jen Shyu, Donny McCaslin, and Henry Cole.

-Mesa maintains a private lesson studio of about fifty middle school, high school, and adult students, is the woodwinds instructor and band director at Explorations Preparatory School, and is proficient on piano, flute, piccolo, and clarinet in addition to saxophone.
-Mesa was on faculty at the annual jazz camp sponsored by Olivas Music and the El Paso Friends of Jazz from 2013-15.
-Mesa has been on recording projects by the Dallas Jazz Orchestra and Los Angeles-based, rock artist Tommy Mora (“Let It Shine,” RMC Records), has had his compositions choreographed and featured on Southern Methodist University's Dance Series Showcase, and has had a composition featured as part of an exhibit at the Contemporary Arts Museum of Houston.
+Mesa maintains a large private lesson studio of students of all ages and experience levels and is proficient on piano, flute, and piccolo in addition to saxophone.
+Mesa was woodwinds instructor and band director at Explorations Preparatory School from 2017-19, where he helped to develop a small school band program from the ground up.
+Mesa was also on faculty at the annual jazz camp sponsored by Olivas Music and the El Paso Friends of Jazz from 2013-15.
+Mesa has had his compositions choreographed and featured on Southern Methodist University's Dance Series Showcase, and has had a composition featured as part of an exhibit at the Contemporary Arts Museum of Houston.
 Mesa can also be heard on the most recent UNT Two O’Clock Lab Band album, "Channel Two."